ChrisBeep98/admin-Frontend-V3/ARCHITECTURE.md

 Bookings Management
 - List bookings; filter by status (includes `unpaired`)
-- Edit booking: change status, note; select a tour to (re)assign or set to Unpaired
+- Edit booking: change status, note; select a tour to (re)assign or set to Unpaired; edit applied price; change departure date
 - Delete booking when necessary

+Calendar
+- Navigate months; each day shows KPI chip with count of bookings
+- Hover a day to see bookings; click an item to open Edit Booking dialog
+- From dialog: update status and optionally applied price or date

 ---